Frequently asked questions (FAQ's)

-- How far along the coastline does the project have an effect?
+- How far along the coastline does Tweed Sand Bypassing have an effect?

-if you have any other specific questions that you would like to be answered or added to this list please contact us at email@example.com.
+If you have any other specific questions that you would like to be answered or added to this list please contact us.

-- Prior to the Sand Bypassing Project, the natural northwards movement of sand from NSW to the southern Gold Coast beaches was prevented by the rock training walls at the entrance of the Tweed River.
-The walls had been extended in the 1960s and had the effect of trapping the sand.
+- Before the Tweed Sand Bypassing (TSB) Project started, the natural northwards movement of sand from New South Wales (NSW) to the southern Gold Coast beaches was prevented by the rock training walls at the entrance of the Tweed River.
+The walls were extended in the 1960s and had the effect of trapping the naturally migrating sand.
 This resulted in severe erosion of the southern Gold Coast beaches.
-Eventually navigation through the Tweed River entrance was also badly affected.
+Although the extension of the training walls improved navigation through the Tweed River entrance for a limited period, the trapped sand eventually built up to the point that the river entrance was again obstructed and navigation was badly affected.

-- The Sand Bypassing Project overcame this problem by reinstating the northward movement of sand.
-This is done by pumping sand that is trapped south of the Tweed River, and discharging it beneath Point Danger, which is at the beginning of the southern Gold Coast beaches.
-Dredging using a floating dredge is also needed sometimes to clear sand from the Tweed River entrance.
+- The Tweed Sand Bypassing Project has overcome this problem by reinstating the northward movement of sand and maintaining a navigable entrance to the Tweed River.
+This is done by pumping sand that is trapped south of the Tweed River by the training walls and discharging it beneath Point Danger, which is at the beginning of the southern Gold Coast beaches.
+Dredging using a floating dredge vessel is also used to clear sand from the Tweed River entrance when necessary.

-- The Project is a joint initiative of the NSW and Queensland Governments.
-It is administered by the NSW Department of Planning, Industry and Environment and the Queensland Department of Environment and Science.
-The Project also receives funding from City of Gold Coast and the management support of Tweed Shire Council.
+- Tweed Sand Bypassing (TSB) is a joint initiative of the NSW and Queensland (Qld) Governments.
+It is administered by selected Departments in each State Government in accordance with the relevant legislation and delegated authorities.
+The Project also receives support and funding from City of Gold Coast (CoGC) and the management support of Tweed Shire Council (TSC).

 3. How often does the system pump sand?

-- The sand bypass pumping is a year-round operation to transport the sand that nature brings along the coast.
-The pumping system usually operates at night but on some occasions there is need to pump in the day.
+- Sand bypass pumping is a continuing operation to transport the sand that nature brings along the coast.
+The pumping system usually operates at night but on some occasions needs to pump during the day.
 There is no 'down period' or 'pumping season' in the operation.

-- One of the characteristics of the pumping system is that it is designed to replicate nature by transporting whatever sand nature brings along the coast to the jetty.
-Calm conditions usually means little or no sand to pump, while in higher wave conditions pumping may be continuous when there is a lot of sand moving along the coast.
+- One of the characteristics of the pumping system is that it is designed to replicate nature as far as possible, by transporting whatever sand nature brings along the coast to the jetty.
+Calm conditions usually mean little or no sand to pump, while in higher wave conditions pumping may be continuous, when there is a lot of sand moving along the coast.

 4. What environmental monitoring is undertaken on a regular basis?

-- Monthly environmental monitoring summaries are produced for the project area between the Tweed River Entrance in NSW and Kirra in Queensland.
-Access the most recent summary through our Monthly monitoring summaries page.
+- Monthly environmental monitoring summaries are produced for the project area between the Tweed River Entrance in NSW and Kirra in Qld.
+Access the most recent summary through our Monthly monitoring summaries.

-- Beach profile surveys are undertaken quarterly between Letitia Spit in NSW and Kirra in Queensland.
+- Beach profile surveys are undertaken quarterly between Letitia Spit in NSW and Kirra in Qld.

-- Additional beach profile surveys are undertaken annually out to twenty metres water depth between Fingal in NSW and Currumbin in Queensland.
+- Additional beach profile surveys are undertaken annually out to twenty metres water depth between Fingal in NSW and Currumbin in Qld.

-- Wave conditions are continuously monitored by the Tweed, Gold Coast and Brisbane wave buoys, and this data is available through the Queensland Department of Environment and Science at http://www.qld.gov.au/environment/coasts-waterways/beach/monitoring/
+- Wave conditions are continuously monitored by the Tweed, Gold Coast and Brisbane wave buoys, and this data is available through the Qld Department of Environment and Science.

-- Aerial photography of the river entrance and the beaches from Fingal to Currumbin is undertaken every six months.
+- Aerial photography of the river entrance and the beaches from Fingal to Currumbin is undertaken every six to twelve months.

-- Beach conditions are monitored continuously by a network of video cameras, and this information is available publicly through our ARGUS beach width monitoring page.
+- Beach conditions are monitored continuously by a network of cameras, and this information is available publicly through the Tweed Sand Bypassing coastal imaging page.

 5. Why can't the system stop pumping if people think there is too much sand?